elvismdev/Bitcoin-Simple-Shop/README.md

 Load the storefront in your browser `http://myshopdomain.com/`

+> Note that you could test drive this simple shop from your own `localhost` or run it using the [Symfony built-in web server](https://symfony.com/doc/current/setup/built_in_web_server.html#starting-the-web-server), but the paywall page *( /pay/{order_id} )* would fail to load, since the application has to be reachable from the Internet to receive the unique BTC address from Blockchain.info API to submit the order payment.

 ## Store backend

 Go to `/admin` and you'll see an HTTP basic auth prompt, use the default credentials: